vinkrish/interview-reference/docs/nodeJS.md

 - Non-blocking I/O: This is particularly useful in scenarios where you have I/O-heavy operations (like reading files, querying databases) because the event loop doesn't wait for these operations to complete before moving on to handle other tasks.
 - Scalability: Since Node.js doesn’t block the execution thread for I/O operations, it can handle a large number of concurrent connections with minimal overhead.
 - Efficiency: Event-driven programming helps utilize system resources efficiently, especially in handling real-time applications, chat applications, or APIs that involve many simultaneous users or connections.

+## Event Loop Phases

+The event loop in Node.js is a critical concept for understanding how asynchronous code is handled.
+Node.js is single-threaded, and it uses an event-driven architecture, which means the event loop takes care of executing asynchronous callbacks.

+The event loop has several phases that determine the order in which tasks are executed:

+**1. Timers Phase**

+- What happens: In this phase, Node.js checks for any timers (created using setTimeout() or setInterval()) that are ready to execute.
+These callbacks will be executed if the scheduled time has been reached.
+- Key point: Timers are scheduled, but there’s no guarantee that they will execute exactly after the specified delay, due to the other phases of the event loop.

+**2. I/O Callbacks Phase (Pending Callbacks)**

+This phase handles I/O operations that are deferred from the previous cycle.
+These are not directly tied to timers but are callbacks that were queued by some system-level operations, such as TCP errors.

+**3. Idle, Prepare Phase**

+This phase is mainly internal and used to prepare for the next cycle.
+It is rarely discussed in day-to-day operations as it primarily deals with internal mechanisms.

+**4. Poll Phase**

+- What happens: This is where the event loop spends most of its time.
+The poll phase retrieves new I/O events, and executes I/O-related callbacks (e.g., reading from a file or network), and continues to block if appropriate callbacks are not scheduled.
+- Key point: If there are no timers scheduled and no I/O events waiting, the event loop will remain in this phase, essentially waiting for new work.

+**5. Check Phase**

+- What happens: This phase is where the callbacks for `setImmediate()` are executed.
+Callbacks queued with `setImmediate()` are executed after the poll phase is completed.
+- Key point: `setImmediate()` is similar to `setTimeout(() => {}, 0)` but it ensures that it runs after I/O events in the poll phase.

+**6. Close Callbacks Phase**

+In this phase, Node.js executes close event callbacks for certain events, such as when a socket or handle is closed (e.g., on a TCP connection or a file stream).

 ## What is the difference between require() and import in Node.js?